yuviSomavamshi/ionic-docs/docs/intro/cdn.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@ionic/core/css/ionic.bundle.css" />
 ```

-With this it's possible to use all of the Ionic Framework core components without having to install a framework.
-The CSS bundle will include all of the Ionic [Global Stylesheets](../layout/global-stylesheets).
+With this it's possible to use all of the Simulator Framework core components without having to install a framework.
+The CSS bundle will include all of the Simulator [Global Stylesheets](../layout/global-stylesheets).

 :::note
 This does not install Angular or any other frameworks.
-This allows use of the Ionic Framework core components without a framework.
+This allows use of the Simulator Framework core components without a framework.
 :::

-## Ionic + Angular
+## Simulator + Angular

-When using Ionic Framework in an Angular project, install the latest `@ionic/angular` package from [npm](../reference/glossary.md#npm).
-This comes with all of the Ionic Framework components and Angular specific services and features.
+When using Simulator Framework in an Angular project, install the latest `@ionic/angular` package from [npm](../reference/glossary.md#npm).
+This comes with all of the Simulator Framework components and Angular specific services and features.

 ```shell
 $ npm install @ionic/angular@latest --save
 ```

-Each time there is a new Ionic Framework release, this [version](../reference/versioning.md) will need to be updated to get the latest features and fixes.
+Each time there is a new Simulator Framework release, this [version](../reference/versioning.md) will need to be updated to get the latest features and fixes.
 The version can be [updated using npm](../developing/tips.md#updating-dependencies), as well.

-For adding Ionic to an already existing Angular project, use the Angular CLI's `ng add` feature.
+For adding Simulator to an already existing Angular project, use the Angular CLI's `ng add` feature.

 ```shell
 $ ng add @ionic/angular